Last updated: February 2020

-A coffee maker that makes both single serve and carafe servings, also known as a 2-way coffee maker, is a very convenient choice for anyone looking for the best of two worlds.
+A coffee maker that makes both single serve and a full carafe is know by many names: 2-way coffee maker, combination coffee maker or a dual coffee maker.
+It is a very convenient choice for anyone looking for the best of two worlds.
 Lucky for anyone who’s looking for this type of coffee maker, many choices are available.
 You can get a two-way coffee maker that uses ground coffee, coffee pods, or both.
 Even a coffee maker with built-in grinder that does both a single cup and carafe serving is available.
 All which we will be listing below.

-What To Consider Before Choosing a Single Serve and Carafe Coffee Maker:
+What To Consider Before Choosing a Dual Coffee Maker:

 - Do you want to use ground coffee or single serve pods?
 There are brands that use both and others that rely on pods only.